 auto store = maph::Maph::open("mystore.maph");

-auto value = store->get(key); // Zero copies!
+auto value = store->get(key); // Zero copies.
 Direct pointer into mmap region

-2. Hybrid Hash Architecture
+2. Hybrid hash architecture

-When optimized (via the /optimize REST API endpoint or optimize() C++ method), maph constructs a minimal perfect hash function for all keys present at optimization time:
+maph uses a hybrid hasher that combines perfect hashing with standard hashing.
+When you optimize (via the /optimize REST endpoint or optimize() in C++), it constructs a minimal perfect hash function for all current keys:

-\[ \text{slot}_i = (h_s(k) + i) \bmod n, \quad i \in [0, \text{MAX\_PROBES} - 1] \]The maximum probe distance (default 10) ensures bounded worst-case latency.
+\[ \text{slot}_i = (h_s(k) + i) \bmod n, \quad i \in [0, \text{MAX\_PROBES} - 1] \]The maximum probe distance (default 10) bounds worst-case latency.
+Both hash paths use the same slot array, so there’s no static partitioning.
+The hybrid hasher checks whether a key was in the original optimized set and dispatches accordingly.

 // Lock-free read